insin/nwb/README.md

 Project creation commands:
-  new react-app <name>        create a React app new react-component <name>  create a React component with a demo app new web-module <name>       create a web module
+  new react-app <name>        create a React app new react-component <name>  create a React component module with a demo app new web-app <name>          create a web app new web-module <name>       create a web module
                                 -f, --force  force creation, no questions
                                 -g, --global global variable for npm UMD build